Muppets Now

-Muppets Now is an American television series produced by The Muppets Studio for Disney+.
+Muppets Now is an American television miniseries produced by The Muppets Studio for Disney+.
 Directed by Kirk Thatcher, the series is an improvisational comedy based on The Muppets franchise by Jim Henson.
 It aired from July 31 to September 4, 2020.

 Premise

 Muppets Now is a series consisting of multiple different segments bridged together by a framing device featuring Scooter.
 The segments include a game show, a cooking show, and a talk show.
 The series was marketed as unscripted, but several writers are credited.
 The show sees the debut of two new characters, Joe the Legal Weasel and Beverly Plume.